MeltanoLabs/tap-postgres/README.md

 ## Log-Based Replication

-Log-based replication is an alternative to full-table or incremental syncs.
-It uses database logs to determine the recent changes to a table, then only syncs those changes.
+Log-based replication is an alternative to full-table and incremental syncs and syncs all changes tot he database, including deletes.
+This feature is built based on [postgres replication slots](https://www.postgresql.org/docs/current/logicaldecoding-explanation.html#LOGICALDECODING-REPLICATION-SLOTS).

 ### Benefits of Log-Based Replication